guiperry/NebulaDB/docs/README.md

 - **B-tree Implementation**: Efficient range queries and sorting
 - **Compound Indexes**: Optimize queries on multiple fields
 - **Partial Indexes**: Index only documents that match a filter
+- **Multi-field Range Queries**: Efficiently query ranges across multiple fields
+- **Partial Prefix Queries**: Query using a prefix of a compound index
 - **Automatic Index Selection**: Chooses the best index for each query

 ```typescript